Introduction

 4. Exploring DIY Window Repair

-Dealing with a broken car window can be frustrating and unexpected.
-However, understanding your insurance policy and making informed choices can help you save money on repairs.
+Finding a broken car window can be a real surprise and a hassle.
+But if you know your insurance policy and make smart choices, you might save some money on repairs.

 Assessing the Feasibility of DIY Repairs